 The life insurance benefit will be paid to your designated beneficiary in a lump sum when you die.
-If your beneficiary predeceases you and you do not redesignate a beneficiary, upon your death, the life insurance benefit will be paid according to the Plan's order of precedence shown on page 18.
+If your beneficiary predeceases you and you do not redesignate a beneficiary, upon your death, the life insurance benefit will be paid according to the Plan's order of precedence.
 The Plan's beneficiary form is used to make your designation.